 Saint Vincent de Paul assistance programs near you.

-- Many Society of Saint Vincent parishes also operate soup kitchens as well as emergency feeding sites for the hungry.
-They service hot meals, breakfast, lunches or other hunger prevention programs to the homeless as well as low-income.
+Free hot meals are served.
+Many Society of Saint Vincent parishes also operate soup kitchens as well as emergency feeding sites for the hungry.
+They serve hot meals, breakfast, lunches or give information on other hunger prevention programs to the homeless as well as low-income.

 Additional St. Vincent de Paul services

-- Case management – Get help in addressing underlying causes of poverty, and develop a plan to improve your financial situation.
+• Case management – Get help in addressing underlying causes of poverty.
+Volunteers help people or families develop a plan to improve their financial situation.
 Activities can include credit repair, debt reduction, education, and more.

-- Assistance for kids - Vincentians from St. Vincent de Paul may give out toys for Christmas or a birthday party, Easter candy, or free school supplies and backpacks in partnership with Wal-Mart.
+• Assistance for kids - Children from low-income families or single parent run homes are a focus.
+Vincentians from St. Vincent de Paul may give out toys for Christmas or a birthday party, Easter candy, or free school supplies and backpacks in partnership with Wal-Mart.

-- Housing First – Helps people on the verge of eviction, or those who are currently homeless, find emergency shelter as well as short term and permanent housing.
+• Housing First from SVDP – Helps people on the verge of eviction, or those who are currently homeless, find emergency shelter as well as short term and permanent housing.
+This also includes shelters and transitional housing units.

 Find a Society of Saint Vincent de Paul near you